 The popularity of studio art glass has grown considerably in recent years.
 Many glass artists across the world are famous for their work, and many UK artists sit proudly within that community.

-Glass art is bought by classy collectors, businesses for their high-net-worth clientèle and as finishing touches by interior designers.
+Glass art is bought by classy collectors, and businesses for their high-net-worth clientèle and as finishing touches by interior designers.

 UK Glass Art Studios

 There are a large number of UK glass artists who have achieved critical and commercial success.
 These artists produce work that combines great looks, wonderful reflective qualities, and unparalleled artistry.
-It is far too difficult to say who is doing it best so, instead, here is a small selection of UK art glass studios we greatly admire.
+It is far too difficult to say who is doing it best, so instead, here is a small selection of UK art glass studios we greatly admire.
 These artists primarily focus on producing highly colourful contemporary glass art.
 A style that is “the beating heart” of Boha.

 Peter Layton & London Glassblowing

-Peter Layton heads up one of the most well-known glass art studios in the UK and considered to be the ‘Godfather’ of British studio glass.
+Peter Layton heads up one of the most well-known glass art studios in the UK and is considered to be the ‘Godfather’ of British studio glass.
 Certainly, Peter was instrumental in elevating glass to the ‘lusted after’ and collectable art form it is today.

 Peter set up London Glassblowing as a collaborative workshop and gallery in 1979 which incubates new talent and develops new techniques.
 Peter continues to play a hugely active role in the studio.
 Not only does he create his captivating collections, but also advises, collaborates and teaches his “family” of resident artists.
 There are currently 12 artists in residence, as well as guests artists, who are producing some of the most innovative exciting glass art today.